Graphing with ggplot2

 • facet_wrap()

-Let’s investigate facet-ting while looking at some new data:
+Let’s investigate facet-ting while looking at some new data.
+Run this in R Studio:

 Study how season and dayType relate to volume (the number of people who use the trail on a given day).